xlladdins/xll/docs/Excel4MacrosA-D.md

 **DISPLAY**?(formulas, gridlines, headings, zeros, color\_num, reserved,
 outline, page\_breaks, object\_num)

-Formulas    corresponds to the Formulas check box.
+Formulas&nbsp;&nbsp;&nbsp;&nbsp;corresponds to the Formulas check box.
 The default is FALSE on worksheets and TRUE on macro sheets.

-Gridlines    corresponds to the Gridlines check box.
+Gridlines&nbsp;&nbsp;&nbsp;&nbsp;corresponds to the Gridlines check box.
 The default is TRUE.

-Headings    corresponds to the Row & Column Headings check box.
+Headings&nbsp;&nbsp;&nbsp;&nbsp;corresponds to the Row & Column Headings check box.
 The default is TRUE.

-Zeros    corresponds to the Zero Values check box.
+Zeros&nbsp;&nbsp;&nbsp;&nbsp;corresponds to the Zero Values check box.
 The default is TRUE.

-Color\_num    is a number from 0 to 56 corresponding to the gridline and heading colors in the Display Options dialog box; 0 corresponds to automatic color and is the default value.
+Color\_num&nbsp;&nbsp;&nbsp;&nbsp;is a number from 0 to 56 corresponding
+to the gridline and heading colors in the Display Options dialog box; 0 corresponds to automatic color and is the default value.

-Reserved    is reserved for certain international versions of Microsoft Excel.
+Reserved&nbsp;&nbsp;&nbsp;&nbsp;is reserved for certain international versions of Microsoft Excel.

-Outline    corresponds to the Outline Symbols check box.
+Outline&nbsp;&nbsp;&nbsp;&nbsp;corresponds to the Outline Symbols check box.
 The default is TRUE.

-Page\_breaks    corresponds to the Automatic Page Breaks check box.
+Page\_breaks&nbsp;&nbsp;&nbsp;&nbsp;corresponds to the Automatic Page Breaks check box.
 The default is FALSE.

-Object\_num    is a number from 1 to 3 corresponding to the display options in the Object box.
+Object\_num&nbsp;&nbsp;&nbsp;&nbsp;is a number from 1 to 3 corresponding
+to the display options in the Object box.

 |                 |                    |
 | --------------- | ------------------ |